ventus-ag/documentation/content/getting-started/billing.md

 After completing these steps, the generated report will be automatically downloaded to your device.

 {{% notice note %}}
-The generated report includes aggregated data across all your owned Organizations.
+The generated report includes aggregated data across all Organizations where you have the **owner** or **billing administrator** role.
 To obtain a detailed billing report for a specific Project, generate it from the corresponding *Project Billing Overview* page.
 {{% /notice %}}